Jaslynnn/ID-ASG2/README.md

    1. Go to every-page one after another
    2. Click onto the white ball in the toggle
    3. The ball should move to the other side to reveal the moon icon and the color scheme of the webpage should become dark and have some contrast.

+2. Sign up page

-2. Log in form on first page
+3. Log in form on first page
-   1. Go to home page,
+   1. Go to home page
+   2. Try to submit the form with an invalid email and password and verify that an relevant error message appears.
+   3. Try to submit the form with all inputs valid and verify that a success message appears.
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form: